 With Netflix’s ‘This is the Zodiac Speaking’ revisiting the infamous tale of the unidentified Zodiac Killer who operated in Northern California in the late 1960s, we get a documentary series unlike any other.
 That’s because instead of focusing on all of these serial killers’ crimes and all possible suspects, it only focuses on the one man who has officially ever been identified as a suspect, Arthur Leigh Allen.
-It thus comes as no surprise that this original features journalists and authors such as Robert Graysmith, who has been involved in this case almost from the get-go.
+Thus, it comes as no surprise that this original features journalists and authors such as Robert Graysmith, who has been involved in this case almost from the get-go.

 Robert Graysmith is a Cartoonist turned Journalist

-It was reportedly back when Robert was just a young boy growing up in Pensacola, Florida, as the son of homemaker Frances Jane Scott Smith and former Air Force Lieutenant Colonel Robert Gray. that he developed an interest in the arts.
+It was reportedly back when Robert Graysmith was just a young boy growing up in Pensacola, Florida, as the son of homemaker Frances Jane Scott Smith and former Air Force Lieutenant Colonel Robert Gray. that he developed an interest in the arts.
 In fact, by the time he was a teenager, he knew he wanted to pursue different avenues, driving him to attend the California College of Arts and Crafts for a Bachelor’s in Arts.
 The fact he was never once made to feel less about his interests in comic books and antique toys was also a big deal to him, enabling him to grow into a smart, sensible, talented man who was honing his skills.

 Therefore, by the time the late 1960s rolled around, Robert had unsurprisingly taken on the role of lead political cartoonist for the San Francisco Chronicle.
 He had carefully climbed the industry ladder.
-He was thus right there when the Zodiac Killer’s first letter to the newspaper came in, which made his offenses and his mockery of the police very clear, intriguing him into the matter too.
+Thus, he was right there when the Zodiac Killer’s first letter to the newspaper came in, which made his offenses and his mockery of the police very clear, intriguing him into the matter too.
 However, it wasn’t until a while later that he truly became hooked on it owing to the cocky nature of the killer, his unique ciphers, and his overall heinous offenses.

-Robert Graysmith Has Always Believed Arthur Leigh Allen to Be the Zodiac
+Robert Graysmith Has Always Believed Arthur Leigh Allen to Be the Zodiac Killer

 According to Robert’s own accounts, he actually became so enamored by this whole ordeal that he spent all his free time interviewing people/possible witnesses while also studying criminal psychology.
 The latter is actually what drove him to ask investigator David Toschi whether any one of the police’s reported 2,500 people of interest had ever offered to help them catch the killer, to which he replied Artur.
 That’s when Robert claimed he was most likely the killer since this is something criminals are known to do to deflect responsibility, only to then learn he was named to officials by a friend owing to his strange behavior.